restqa/documentation/docs/api/output-api.md

 ## Simple Example

 * You can define Slack as an output for your UAT
 * You can define Discord and html as an output for your production

-Using the following template:
+Using the following templates:

 ```yaml {14-17,25-30}
 version: 0.0.1